 For nearly 30 years it was a working landfill, a large man-made dirt mound with sloping sides rising above the streets and nearby houses.
-Then the people of Chandler made the investment to give this place a new purpose.
+Then Chandler made the investment to give this place a new purpose.
 Today, the slopes still dominate the landscape but they are covered with boulders encased in wire to help control erosion, decomposed granite, wildflowers and other plants.

 - Dog Park

 Archery classes are offered through the Chandler Recreation Division and listed in the Break Time Recreation Guide.
 Open: sun up to sundown, seven days a week.
 Maintenance Closure: 1st and 3rd Wednesday of the month from 6:30-8:30 a.m.